-In September 2021, we announced a new ambition to install 50,000 on-street ubitricity charge points in the UK by 2025.
+We have also announced our ambition to install 50,000 on-street ubitricity charge points in the UK by 2025.
 The move is part of a wider effort to bring more EV charging availability to the millions of UK drivers without private parking and help local authorities get their charging networks up-and-running as quickly as possible.

 Shell is also aiming to install up to 800 electric vehicle charging points in as many as 100 Waitrose shops across the UK by 2025.
 Each site is expected to have six 22kW and two 50kW charge points installed, enabling customers to charge up while they shop.
-These new charging points will help us to achieve our ambition to grow our Shell Recharge-branded network to 5,000 EV charge points on forecourts and in other locations by 2025.
+These are already available in some Waitrose locations.

-In the UK, Shell currently provides customers with access to a public charging network of nearly 8,000 EV charging points.
-This includes over 110 Shell Recharge charge points on Shell forecourts, access to a public charging network of nearly 4,000 EV charge points via Shell owned NewMotion, and access to nearly 4,000 EV charge points via Shell owned ubitricity.
+In the UK, Shell currently provides customers with access to a public charging network of over 10,000 EV charging points.
+This includes nearly 150 Shell Recharge charge points on Shell forecourts, access to a public charging network of over 10,000 EV charge points via Shell Recharge Solutions, which includes over 5,000 EV charge points via Shell owned ubitricity.

 Read more about these:

 Launched in 2017, Shell Recharge is an on-forecourt electric car charging service, providing EV drivers charging with 100% certified renewable electricity.